langchain-ai/langgraph/docs/docs/concepts/self_hosted.md

 - Deploy a web server that will run the docker image and pass in the necessary environment variables.

 For step-by-step instructions, see [How to set up a self-hosted deployment of LangGraph](../how-tos/deploy-self-hosted.md).

+## Helm Chart

+If you would like to deploy LangGraph Cloud on Kubernetes, you can use this [Helm chart](https://github.com/langchain-ai/helm/blob/main/charts/langgraph-cloud/README.md).

 ## Related